-You may ask yourself, why would I need a gutter cleaning if there are no trees near my home?
+You may ask yourself, why would I need a gutter cleaning (and maybe the tree removal service) if there are just a few trees near my home?
 If you notice gutters on your home that use to be functional but are now overflowing, you may want to consider GutterMaid first before you call a costly gutter repair provider.
 Often times gutters become clogged with other types of trash and debris such as tennis balls and birds nests.

 Below is a picture we took while performing a gutter cleaning service in Frederick MD.
 This homeowner was surprised to have found her gutter full of water due to a piece of shingle that had broken off and blocked the water from entering the downspout.